LiquidSmokeX64/coffee/coffeelinux-archiso mod/README.md

 The original installation script for a standard Arch Linux OS is difficult to use, and incomplete to some extent.

 Coffee Linux aims to correct this problem through a much simpler easy to use script.

-Also through a seconary script assembles the OS via a series of questions to cater to exactly what you want within certain perameters of course, and is much more detailed.
+A custom install script is available too allowing the OS to be assembled via a series of questions to cater to exactly what you want within certain perameters.

 The entire installation process features a default setup in case one just wants to hit "Enter" a few times and be done.